dilanrinconhbtn/holbertonschool-zero_day/0x00-vagrant/README.md

-This is answer for Uname of my pc
+This is answer for command uname of my pc